 07 of 17

-Canadian hemlock, Tsuga canadensis, also known as eastern hemlock with a range from northeastern Minnesota eastward through southern Quebec to Nova Scotia, and south in the Appalachian Mountains to northern Georgia and Alabama.
+Canadian hemlock, Tsuga canadensis, also known as eastern hemlock with a range from northeastern Minnesota eastward through southern Quebec to Nova Scotia, and south into the Appalachian Mountains to northern Georgia and Alabama.

-The bark of the Canadian hemlock is scaly and deeply fissured and produces a lovely reddish brown dye bath.Continue to 8 of 17 below.
+The bark of the Canadian hemlock is scaly and deeply fissured and produces a lovely reddish- brown dye bath when boiled with water.Continue to 8 of 17 below.

 08 of 17

-Chokecherry trees, Prunus virginiana, is native to North America and is found everywhere except the deepest Southern areas.
+Chokecherry trees, Prunus virginiana, are native to North America and are found everywhere except the deep South.
 It is a small tree and produces fruit that ranges in color from bright red to dark purple.

 To create a brilliant red dye, select the red berries to boil with water.Continue to 9 of 17 below.